AustralianBioCommons/bioimage/README.md

 # BioImage
-This repository is designed to build a bioimage (based on Ubuntu) and manage instances on NCI Nirin (OpenStack) platform (https://cloud.nci.org.au/).
+This repository is designed to build a custom Ubuntu-based bioimage and manage instances on NCI Nirin (OpenStack) platform (https://cloud.nci.org.au/).

 ----------------------------
 ## Table of Contents